Espoo: World War I

 Construction of the fortification chain required a huge amount of workforce.
 The construction was led by the engineering administration of Saint Petersburg, but in practice, the actual work was led by the engineering military staff in Sveaborg.
 The local engineering office was located in Leppävaara in Espoo.
 Although the Russian military tried to keep the construction of the fortification chain secret from the enemy, there are German intelligence reports with descriptions of the Russian fortification chain.

 Because of the lack of available workforce, the Russians turned to expropriation allowed by Russian military law.
 The manor houses in Espoo were ordered to send one man and one horse each to work on the construction.
-The total number of workforce at the fortification is not known, but the expropriation resulted in 4000 men, of which 1300 were situated in Leppävaara and 1500 in Tapiola in June 1916.
+The total number of workforce at the fortification is not known, but the expropriation resulted in 4,000 men, of which 1,300 were situated in Leppävaara and 1,500 in Tapiola in June 1916.

-16-year-old Annukka Koskinen who lived at the Bergans farm in Suur-Leppävaara wrote about the expropriation in June 1916:
+16-year-old Annukka Koskinen, who lived at the Bergans farm in Suur-Leppävaara, wrote about the expropriation in June 1916:

 It was really shameless.
 Last year [the Russians] took control of three large buildings, and they would have taken the last one too, had we not complained to the office of the governor.
 For all of summer, they built fortifications all over the hill.
 Trees were cut down and new ones planted in their place.
-You know that only very few of these newly planted trees will survive. -- This spring, [the soldiers] have shot at our fields during practice.
+You know that only very few of these newly planted trees will survive. – This spring, [the soldiers] have shot at our fields during practice.
 Two days ago we received an order that the house, the large woodshed and the sauna have to be empty by noon on the next day.

 The Russian Revolution in 1917 stopped work at the fortification.
-Finland became independent in December 1917, and the fortifications were never actually needed to protect Saint Petersburg from a German attack.
+Finland declared its full independence in December 1917, and the fortifications were never actually needed to protect Saint Petersburg from a German attack.
 The fortifications only ever saw action in one battle during the Finnish Civil War, when the red forces in Leppävaara fought the German forces who had come to the aid of the whites on 14 April 1918.
 The fortifications were later used as ammunition storage and civil protection during World War II.